Basal Insulins – Long-Acting Insulins

 Tips For Starting

-- Morning or night?
-Aventis recommends taking Lantus at bedtime, while Novo-Nordisk recommends taking Levemir once or twice a day.
+• Morning or night?
+Aventis recommends taking Lantus at bedtime, while Novo Nordisk recommends taking Levemir once or twice daily.
 Lantus’ actual duration of action is 18 to 26 hours, while Levemir is generally less than 22 hours.
 Although the timing of an insulin varies from person to person, it appears to be consistent in the same individual.
-One advantage to bedtime dosing is that if the insulin’s activity does not last 24 hours, the gap in activity happens after dinner and can be covered with extra Humalog, Novolog, or Apidra in the dinner injection.
+One advantage of bedtime dosing is that if the insulin’s activity does not last 24 hours, the gap in activity typically occurs after dinner and can be covered with an extra injection of Humalog, Novolog, or Apidra at dinner.

-- Consistent timing of the injection is critical if given once a day, so pick a time when you will remember to take the injection at the same time each day.
+• Consistent timing of the injection is crucial if it is administered once a day, so choose a time when you will remember to take the injection at the same time each day.

-- The best way to eliminate gaps in insulin delivery when the insulin’s duration of action is less than 24 hours or when the timing of injections is erratic is to split dose into 2 equal injections a day at breakfast and either dinner or bedtime.
-This smooths out the uneven insulin levels that often occur with once a day dosing.
+• The best way to eliminate gaps in insulin delivery when the insulin’s duration of action is less than 24 hours or when the timing of injections is erratic is to split the dose into two equal injections a day at breakfast and either dinner or bedtime.
+This helps smooth out the uneven insulin levels that often occur with once-daily dosing.

-- Lantus and Levemir are clear insulins.
-Although the bottles have a different shape, some users have mistakenly injected a bedtime dose of fast-acting insulin rather than Lantus or Levemir!
+• Lantus and Levemir are clear insulins.
+Although the bottles have a different shape, some users have mistakenly injected a bedtime dose of fast-acting insulin instead of Lantus or Levemir.
 Be very careful not to confuse these long-acting insulins with your fast-acting clear insulin.

 How Do I Know When I’m On The Right Dose?

-One really nice feature of these insulins is that they make it easier to find the correct dose.
+One particularly beneficial feature of these insulins is that they make it easier to determine the correct dose.
 Because of the very stable 24-hour action when a sufficient number of doses are given, the dose(s) is gradually increased until the fasting or before breakfast blood sugar has been normalized.
-If low blood sugars occur during the night and they are not being caused by a dose of fast-acting insulin taken during the evening hours, the dose(s) of long-acting insulin would be gradually reduced until the lows stop.
+If low blood sugars occur during the night and are not being caused by a dose of fast-acting insulin taken during the evening hours, the dose(s) of long-acting insulin would be gradually reduced until the lows stop.

 Similar to the basal rate of an insulin pump, Lantus and Levemir doses can be checked by skipping a meal during the day.
-The best test for whether the dose is accurate comes from stable, flat overnight blood sugars.
+The best test for determining whether the dose is accurate comes from stable, flat overnight blood sugar levels.

 Once the Lantus dose has been determined, the doses of pre-meal Humalog, Novolog, or Type 2 medications would then be adjusted to keep post-meal blood sugars normal.
-With stable background insulin, carb counting becomes especially helpful as a way to determine how much fast-acting insulin to take before each meal.
+With a stable background insulin level, carb counting becomes especially helpful in determining how much fast-acting insulin to take before each meal.

 How Lantus Works

-This insulin analog was designed to have low solubility in water at a neutral pH, such as that found in body fluids and other insulins.
+This insulin analog was designed to have low solubility in water at neutral pH, similar to that found in body fluids and other insulins.
 Lantus becomes completely soluble only at an acid pH of 4.
-Once this is injected under the skin, the acidic solution is neutralized leading to the formation of micro-precipitates.
-The micro-precipitates allow small amounts of insulin to be released slowly.
+Once this is injected under the skin, the acidic solution is neutralized, resulting in the formation of microprecipitates.
+The micro-precipitates enable the slow release of small amounts of insulin.
 This release results in a relatively constant concentration/time profile over 22 hours +/- 4 hours with a minimal peak in activity.
 Those who experience a shorter action time, such as 18 or 20 hours, will also experience more peaking activity about 6 hours following the injection.

-Human insulin has two protein chains called A and B that have two zinc crosslinks between them.
-Lantus differs in that the amino aid asparagine at position A21 of the A chain is replaced by glycine, and two arginine molecules are added to one end of the B-chain.
+Human insulin consists of two protein chains, designated as A and B, which are linked by two zinc cross-links between them.
+Lantus differs in that the amino acid asparagine at position A21 of the A chain is replaced by glycine, and two arginine molecules are added to one end of the B chain.

 Cautions

 Occasionally, the acidic nature of this insulin may cause mild discomfort at the injection site in some individuals.
-This does not appear serious enough to cause users to discontinue using Lantus insulin.
+This does not appear severe enough to cause users to discontinue using Lantus insulin.

-Like Humalog, Lantus is structurally different from human insulin, but it appears to rarely cause an immune or allergic response.
+Like Humalog, Lantus is structurally different from human insulin, but it appears to cause an immune or allergic response rarely.
 Like any insulin allergy, the response can range from mild local itching to a severe allergic reaction with swelling of the tongue, inability to breathe, and shock or death if rapid treatment is not found.

-Lantus should be used with great caution and only under the supervision of a physician during pregnancy or prior to pregnancy.
+Lantus should be used with caution and only under the supervision of a physician during pregnancy or prior to becoming pregnant.

 The vast majority of users get consistent action from this insulin every day.
-However, Aventis’ clinical studies did pick up some individuals who had marked differences in the action time for Lantus from one day to the next.
-In rare individuals, its action time was as short as 11 hours, but it is unknown why this difference occurs.
+However, Aventis’ clinical studies did identify some individuals who exhibited marked differences in the action time of Lantus from one day to the next.
+In rare individuals, its action time was as short as 11 hours; however, the reason for this difference is unknown.

 How Levemir Works

-Compared to human insulin, the last amino acid threonine in the B chain at B30 is clipped off in Levemir and short fatty acid is attached to the amino acid lysine at B29.
-The structural change causes 98% of the Levemir molecules to strongly attach to albumin, a protein in the blood, providing Levemir with a long action time.
-Some peaking occurs between 4-12 hours after an injection, but in most individuals, its activity flattens out over time when injected twice a day.
+Compared to human insulin, the last amino acid threonine in the B chain at B30 is clipped off in Levemir, and a short fatty acid is attached to the amino acid lysine at B29.
+The structural change causes 98% of the Levemir molecules to strongly bind to albumin, a protein in the blood, thereby providing Levemir with a prolonged action time.
+Some peaking occurs between 4 and 12 hours after an injection, but in most individuals, its activity levels out over time when administered twice a day.
 This insulin analog has no acidity and is soluble at a neutral pH of 7.4.

-Lantus or Levemir may not work for everyone, but for the vast majority one or two injections, a day can provide very good results.
+Lantus or Levemir may not work for everyone, but for the vast majority, one or two daily injections can provide outstanding results.